barakganon/Royal-Succession-Simulation/docs/user_guide.md

-# Royal Succession Simulation User Guide
+# Royal Succession Multi-Agent Strategic Game: User Guide

-This guide will help you navigate the Royal Succession Simulation system and interact with your dynasties.
+This guide will help you navigate the Royal Succession Multi-Agent Strategic Game and master its various systems.

 ## Getting Started